NIRVANIX/clarisights/README.md

-Logic for fetching and processing data - clarisight_assign/ads_analysis/ads_processing.py Method - ads_data
+Logic for fetching and processing data - clarisight_assign/ads_analysis/ads_processing.py

+Method - ads_data

 Method takes start_date, end_date, dimensions and metrics as input.
 Fetch the Data (Dimentsions + metrics cols) from DB with where date between start_date and end_date.
-Group by the result on dimensions with sum applied over metrics columns.
-Returns a json with output for each metric as key and value as dimensions and metric sum value.
+Group by the result on dimensions with sum(total) applied over metrics columns.
+Returns a json with output for each metric as key and value as list of rows.

 Test file -
 /clarisight_assign/ads_analysis/tests.py